Professional Dancer

 Do you and fellow dancers get along, or does it get really catty?

-Asked by twoonethree over 13 years ago
+Asked by twoonethree almost 14 years ago

 It depends.
 The dance community is very large.
 But very small.
 When I go to auditions sometimes I run into the same girls time and time again.
 I think that the younger the dancer, the more immature they are.
 Generally the catty ones are younger dancers who just graduated college, were the star of their department and moved to NYC thinking they could keep their diva status.
 Nothing knocks you harder off your pedestal than auditioning in NYC.
 There's always someone better than you.
 I don't notice the cattiness, I also avoid those kind of situations.
 Most dancers look out for each other I think.
 We kind of band together and create a unit.
 I used to be a camp counselor at a performing arts camp for teens, the dancers stuck together and didn't really get involved in the drama like the acting kids or the musical theater kids.